CrackerjackDigital/silverstripe-cryptofier/README.md

 __AS WITH ALL THINGS SECURITY RELATED PLEASE READ THIS DOCUMENTATION AND THINK CAREFULLY BEFORE INSTALLING AND USING__

+__THIS CODE IS NOT YET PRODUCTION READY BUT SHOULD BE IN NEXT FEW DAYS__

 This module provides common developer interface and user friendly output to cryptography modules at the moment:

 -   defuse (https://github.com/defuse/php-encryption)